Veru Inc. (VERU): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-1993 Commercial launch of FC1 Female Condom Established the company's initial revenue stream and market presence in sexual health.
+1971 Incorporation of The Female Health Company (FHC) predecessor.
+Established the foundational legal entity and initial market presence in sexual health.

-2016 Acquisition of Aspen Park Pharmaceuticals Pivotal moment adding a pipeline of oncology and urology drug candidates, signaling a strategic shift.
+2016-2017 Acquisition of drug candidates and rebranding to Veru Inc. Pivotal moment adding oncology and urology drug candidates, signaling a strategic shift to biopharma.

 Veru Inc. (VERU) Ownership Structure